DefGuard/docs/help/mobile-client.md

 <figure><img src="../.gitbook/assets/defguard-mobile-openid-banner.png" alt="" width="375"><figcaption></figcaption></figure>

 Click **Authenticate with OpenID** and you will be redirected to a secure login page (for example Google).
 Follow the instructions on the screen to log in.
 After successful authentication please return to Defguard.
-In the app you should se sceen like this:
+In the app you should see screen like this:

 <figure><img src="../.gitbook/assets/defguard-mobile-openid-success.png" alt="" width="375"><figcaption></figcaption></figure>